richardfoltyn/python-statistics/README.md

 ### Running without installation

-Click on the ![Binder](https://mybinder.org/badge_logo.svg) button above to use the notebooks directly the your web browser.
-No location Python environment is required.
+Click on the ![Binder](https://mybinder.org/badge_logo.svg) button above to use the notebooks directly in your web browser (in might take a while to set up the environment).
+No local Python installation is required.

 ### Running locally